Academic and Instructional Technology Services

-The Academic & Instructional Technology Services area of the Information Technology Division is dedicated to supporting the computing needs of the academic community.
-Today's advanced technologies increase users' capabilities and demand for research, instructional technology development, statistical analysis, international network communications, and coursework.
+The Academic & Instructional Technology Services area of the Information Technology Division is dedicated to supporting the teaching / learning and scholarly work needs of the academic community.
+Today's advanced technologies increase academia's capabilities and demand for instructional design and technology development, course resource development, as well as research and statistical analysis.
 The Academic & Instructional Technology Services staff is working to meet those needs by providing the following services:

-Academic & Instructional Technology Services personnel also answer questions about the academic mainframe systems.
-These may include inquiries about network communications, application software, program compilation, web page/site development, web graphics, or the organization of data files or survey findings.
+Academic & Instructional Technology Services personnel answer questions about instructional and academic systems.
+These may include inquiries about instructional design and technology, information accessibility, application software, program compilation, course web page/site development, graphics and other multimedia, and the organization of data files or survey findings.
 Contact the Faculty Instructional Technology Center (615-604-8189) for help in determining the appropriate team member to answer your questions.

 Entering data into the computer for data analysis can be a timely operation.
-The Information Technology Division can assist with input of data into the computer.
-The staff can also help with the transfer of data from scan sheets to a floppy diskette, the upload and download of files to and from the mainframe computers, or the transfer of files across the network.
+The Information Technology Division can assist with scanning and transfer of data, the upload and download of files, or the transfer of files across the network.
 Please contact an A&ITS systems analyst at (615) 898-5160 or (615) 898-5220 to discuss your data needs.

 User projects requiring data analysis and processing using available software packages are completed as quickly as possible and the results returned to the user.
 The analysis and processing can be done using any of the existing software packages including SAS, SPSSX, Minitab, LISREL, and BMDP.
-A Statistical Consultant can assist you with the analysis and processing of your data.
+Contact our Statistical Consultant to assist you with the analysis and processing of your data.

-ITD: Academic & Instructional Technology Services provides numerous resources for faculty and staff in the development and use of instructional technology.
-Support includes Desire2Learn, workshops, instructional technology development grants, project consultation, and availability of specialized hardware and software.
+Academic & Instructional Technology Services provides numerous resources for faculty and staff in the course development and use of instructional technology.
+Support includes Desire2Learn, workshops, instructional technology innovation grants, project consultation, instructional accessibility reviews, and availability of specialized hardware and software.
 Instructional design teams help faculty subject matter experts create highly engaging learning environments.
 In a partnership with Academic Affairs through the Teaching, Learning and Innovative Technologies Center, team members offer consultations and workshops, reading and writing groups and other professional development services.
 Instructional Technology and Design Specialists are located in ITD's Faculty Instructional Technology Center (ITD-FITC), second floor of the Telecommunications Building and in the Teaching, Learning and Innovative Technologies Center (LT&ITC) locating in Rm 348, Walker Library.

 Sometimes the existing computer software cannot address a user request without special programming.
-The Systems Analysts assist with the development of custom software for test and evaluation scanning, online calendars, search engines, and more.
+The Systems Analysts assist with the development of custom software for test and evaluation scanning, surveys, databases and more.